Robust Adaptation of Foundation Models with Black-Box Visual Prompting: Results

 {\textbf{Memory and computation efficiency (Table \ref{tab:memory}). }}First, BlackVIP and BlackVIP-SE have 9K and 1K parameters in total, respectively.
 This allows us to remarkably reduce the computational cost compared with other white-box approaches (such as FT and LP) or black-box approaches (BAR and VP).
 Furthermore, all the black-box adaptation approaches significantly reduce the train-time peak memory requirement, which is burdening for white-box approaches.
 Among the black-box methods, BlackVIP-SE achieves the best memory-and-computation efficiency.

 {\textbf{Query efficiency (Figure \ref{fig:query_efficiency}). }}Second, BlackVIPs show outstanding query efficiency among black-box prompting methods.
-For instance, by sending just 10K queries with 12 USD (based on Clarifai Vision API), we can improve the performance of a zero-shot model about two $\sim$ three times better using BlackVIP and BlackVIP-SE.
+For instance, by sending just 10K API calls with 12 USD (based on Clarifai Vision API), we can improve the performance of a zero-shot model by about two or three times better using BlackVIP and BlackVIP-SE.
 Given that we pay for each query to adapt black-box API models, ensuring query efficiency does matter, and our BlackVIPs offer a favorable cost-and-performance trade-off.
+However, BlackVIP is still par less-efficient than optimization with ground-truth gradient, which requires 50 times fewer iterations to achieve the same final performance, highlighting the necessity of following up study to improve query efficiency further.

-{\textbf{Runtime analysis (Table \ref{tab:runtime}). }}Next, we investigate the wall-clock time for the single-batch forward prompt generation and parameter update during training and inference time per batch.
+{\textbf{Runtime analysis (Table \ref{tab:runtime}).}} Next, we investigate the wall-clock time for the single-batch forward prompt generation and parameter update during training and inference time per batch.
 While BlackVIP achieves superior classification accuracy on many setups, it compromises the time complexity due to its reliance on an auxiliary feature extractor during prompt generation.
 This hinders the broad use of BlackVIP in some applications where the inference time is crucial.
 In contrast, our new variant, BlackVIP-SE, addresses this issue by replacing the feature extractor model with a single projection matrix founded by PCA.
 As a result, BlackVIP-SE achieves a competitive runtime compared with other baselines (BAR and VP) while significantly outperforming in terms of classification accuracy (See Table \ref{tab:fs14}).
 This reduced runtime during training and inference phases allows it to become a favorable alternative to BlackVIP in time-critical applications.